-- The NHS has virtually eliminated waits of more than two years for treatment – the first major target in our elective recovery plan, and has slashed 18 month waits by over 50% in a year.
+- The NHS has virtually eliminated waits of more than two years for treatment – the first major target in our elective recovery plan, and has slashed 18-month waits by 83% since their peak in September 2021.

 Q: Will waiting lists continue to rise?

 - Due to the unprecedented pressures of Omicron, the NHS has treated more patients in hospital during the summer than the last two combined, adding further pressure on its elective recovery plan than anticipated.

 - We expect waiting lists to continue to grow as those who did not seek treatment during the pandemic come forward.